YaliangLin/aaaaaa/README.md

 notice:if you want your new added squirrel to be shown on the mainpage, please check the option "have image".

+web page here: squirrel.icu

 qq:408707751

 email:408707751@qq.com

-                                          made by zzk（晚秋秋）
-My dear gourpmate, I am happy that you finally find this↑ web page here: squirrel.icu
+My dear gourpmate, I am happy that you finally find this↓ made by zzk（晚秋秋）